 Our specialist Solicitors can help you get compensation if you’re a victim of Ophthalmology negligence.
 We have some of the UK’s leading Medical Negligence Solicitors, who can provide you with the very best legal advice.

 Our friendly and compassionate Solicitors can help you determine if you have a valid claim, and if so, help you get the compensation you deserve and the rehabilitation support you need.

-So if you believe a clinical or medical mistake has been made with your eye treatment, get in touch and ask if we can deal with your case on a No Win, No Fee basis.
+So if you believe a clinical or medical mistake has been made with your eye treatment, get in touch for free legal advice.
+Ask if we may be able to visit you at home and if our Solicitors can deal with your claim on a No Win, No Fee basis.

 Many medical and surgical eye disease problems can be fairly routine to deal with, but as with any medical procedure, a risk still exists.

 That means mistakes can happen every once in a while, in which case you need to know what you can do next.

 An error or negligence during eye surgery or treatment can be more than an inconvenience.
 If you suffer a serious injury or lose your vision, countless aspects of your life may be affected.